Defying odds, comet lander phones home

 Comets are believed to be pristine remnants from the formation of our solar system some 4.6 billion years ago.
 They contain rock and ice that have preserved ancient organic molecules like a time capsule and may provide insight into how the planets and life evolved.

-Philae's drill descended more than 25 centimeters (10 inches) on Friday, penetrating the comet’s surface.
+Philae's drill descended more than 25 centimetres (10 inches) on Friday, penetrating the comet’s surface.

 Previous robotic probes conducted brief fly-bys.
 After a 10-year flight, Rosetta arrived at comet 67P/Churyumov-Gerasimenko in August for a mission that is expected to run at least through December 2015.